-Prepare a unit of work for Year 12 Continuers/ Beginners HSC course which covers approximately half the term.
+Prepare a unit of work for the Year 12 Standard Course which covers approximately half the term and includes the Networks topic.
 You need to ensure the unit demonstrates you are ready to plan and teach Stage 6 effectively.
 Make sure you have reflected on the feedback you received for the scope and sequence you prepared for Assessment 1.